thomas-darling/gulp-translate/readme.md

 * When the same string is referenced from multiple places, and we decide to change the text in one of them, we might accidentally change it everywhere.
   We could search for the id in the code, but that is easily forgotten, and now we have to come up with a new id for the string we are changing.

-* When a string is no longer needed, we have to remember to remove that string from the strings file.
+* When a string is no longer needed, we have to remember to remove that string from the string-file.
   This is easily forgotten, leading to unused strings piling up - and how do we even know that the strings are not still in use?

 * Storing strings separately decouples them from the templates in which they are used, which is a problem when refactoring e.g. binding expressions, markup or class names, which may be part of the string that should be translated.
 Updating the strings is easily forgotten, which introduces bugs that may not be easily found.

-* Storing strings separately complicates branching and testing, as string ids may be changed or removed on some branches but not on others.
+* Using fixed ids complicate branching and testing, as strings or string ids may be changed or removed on some branches but not on others.
   This complicates translation management and multilingual testing, as different branches need different versions of the translations.

 ### A better workflow

-The workflow supported by this plugin eases this pain considerably, leaving only a few issues to be considered:
+The workflow supported by this plugin eases this pain considerably, leaving only a few things to consider:

 * When a string is changed, it will appear to the translators as if the previous string was removed and a new string was added.
   While this might introduce some slight translation overhead, e.g. when fixing a spelling mistake in a template, such overhead really should be minimal, especially given that any modern